tamediadigital/hiring-challenges/Readme.md

-## Tamedia hiring Challenges Repo
+## TX Group hiring Challenges Repo

-for support/questions/help/feedback please visit #tamedia on freenode or ping @yawniek on twitter or open an issue
+for support/questions/help/feedback please reach somene from TX Group or open an issue